Metropolitan Board of Works: Scandals

 Few ratepayers and construction contractors thought MBW were transparently rewarded or that their property deals and tendering amounted to fair price and competition.
 Its status as a joint board insulated its members from any influence of popular opinion, though all property owners had to pay for its work as part of their local government rates.
 Worse, the very many building contracts issued by the MBW made membership of it desirable for anyone wishing to bid for them.
 The MBW took most of its decisions in secret.
 There were a succession of corruption scandals in the late 1880s, which led to a Royal Commission investigation.
 By this time, the MBW had the moniker the "Metropolitan Board of Perks".

 The knub of the scandal arose from the MBW's purchase of the old Pavilion music hall in Piccadilly Circus in 1879, when the site was thought necessary for the construction of Shaftesbury Avenue.
-As the street was still in the early stage, the site was leased to music hall proprietor R.E.
-Villiers.
-In addition to this, Villiers paid a small sub rosa amount to F.W.
-Goddard, who was Chief Valuer for the Board, for favourable treatment.
+As the street was still in the early stage, the site was leased to music hall proprietor R. E. Villiers.
+In addition to this, Villiers paid a small sub rosa amount to F. W. Goddard, who was Chief Valuer for the Board, for favourable treatment.

-In 1883 Villiers met with Goddard and Thomas James Robertson (MWB Assistant Surveyor) to ensure that the remainder of the site was granted to him for a new Pavilion.
-They agreed to help him, in return for one corner becoming a public house under the landlordship of W.W.
-Grey who was the brother of Robertson, though this was not apparent.
+In 1883 Villiers met with Goddard and Thomas James Robertson (MBW Assistant Surveyor) to ensure that the remainder of the site was granted to him for a new Pavilion.
+They agreed to help him, in return for one corner becoming a public house under the landlordship of W. W. Grey who was the brother of Robertson, though this was not apparent.

 In November 1884 Robertson told Villiers that the time had come to make a formal offer to the MBW to rent the new site.
 Villiers offered £2,700 ground rent per year.
 The Board instructed its superintending architect, George Vulliamy, to value the site: he was old and left practically all of the work to his subordinates – Goddard and Robertson (it was said by the Deputy Chairman of the Board that "Mr. Goddard and Mr. Robertson were Mr. Vulliamy").
 They prepared a report valuing the ground rent at £3,000, which Villiers immediately accepted; this was then hurriedly pushed through the Board which agreed it despite a higher offer of £4,000.
 Ground rent was paid £2,650 for the largest part, and £350 for the corner.
 Goddard continued collecting secret sums from Villiers, and Grey took up the cheap corner plot – he sold his existing public house on Tichborn Street and divided the £10,000 profit between Goddard and Robertson.
 In December 1886, Villiers sold the Pavilion and gave £5,000 to Goddard.